yutongqing/rtp_decoder/README.md

 # rtp_decoder
-decode rtp from a pcap file and output a raw pcm file.
+decode rtp from a pcap file and output a wav file.